pzp1997/assoc-list/README.md

 eeue56/elm-all-dict

 -   suffers from problems (1) and (2)
--   some non-essential parts of the library rely on Kernel code, making it non-trivial to update to 0.19
+-   some parts of the library rely on Kernel code, making it non-trivial to update to 0.19

 robertjlooby/elm-generic-dict

 -   suffers from problem (1)
--   suffers from problem (2), although the documentation does specify how the library will behave in these cases
 -   has not been updated to 0.19 as of time of writing

 #### Ordered dictionary